asmaloney/gactar/README.md

 // Description of the model (currently output as a comment in the generated code)
 description: 'This is a model which adds numbers.
 Based on the ccm u1_count.py tutorial.'

+// A list of authors.
+These are output as comments in the generated code. authors {
+    'Andy Maloney <asmaloney@gmail.com>'
+}

 // Examples of starting goals to use when running the model examples {
     [countFrom: 2 5 starting]